Higher-order affine Sobolev inequalities: Abstract

 \section{Abstract}

-Zhang refined the classical Sobolev inequality $\|f\|_{L^{Np/(N-p)}} \lesssim \| \nabla f \|_{L^p}$, where $1\leq p < N$, by replacing $\|\nabla f\|_{L^p}$ with a smaller quantity invariant by unimodular affine transformations.
-The analogue result in homogeneous fractional Sobolev spaces $\mathring{W}^{s,p}$, with $0<s<1$ and $sp<N$, was obtained by Haddad and Ludwig.
-We generalize their results to the case where $s>1$.
-Our approach, based on the existence of optimal unimodular transformations, allows us to obtain various affine inequalities, such as affine Sobolev inequalities, reverse affine inequalities, and affine Gagliardo-Nirenberg type inequalities.
+Zhang refined the classical Sobolev inequality $\|f\|_{L^{Np/(N-p)}} \lesssim \| \nabla f \|_{L^p}$, where $1\leq p <N$, by replacing $\|\nabla f\|_{L^p}$ with a smaller quantity invariant by unimodular affine transformations.
+The analogue result in homogeneous fractional Sobolev spaces $\mathring{W}^{s,p}$, with $0 <s <1$ and $sp < N$, was obtained by Haddad and Ludwig.
+We generalize their results to the case where $s > 1$.
+Our approach, based on the existence of optimal unimodular transformations, allows us to obtain various affine inequalities, such as affine Sobolev inequalities, reverse affine inequalities, and affine Gagliardo--Nirenberg type inequalities.
+In a different but related direction, we also answer a question concerning reverse affine inequalities, raised by Haddad, Jim\'enez, and Montenegro.

-\blfootnote{*Universite Claude Bernard Lyon 1, CNRS, Centrale Lyon, INSA Lyon, Université Jean Monnet, ICJ UMR5208, 69622 Villeurbanne, France. \url{bullion@math.univ-lyon1.fr}} \blfootnote{Keywords: Affine Sobolev semi-norms ; Sobolev inequalities; Gagliardo-Nirenberg inequalities; reverse inequalities; slicing} \blfootnote{MSC 2020 classification: 46E35} \blfootnote{Acknowledgments.
+\blfootnote{*Universite Claude Bernard Lyon 1, CNRS, Centrale Lyon, INSA Lyon, Université Jean Monnet, ICJ UMR5208, 69622 Villeurbanne, France. \url{bullion@math.univ-lyon1.fr}} \blfootnote{Keywords: Affine Sobolev semi-norms; Sobolev inequalities; Gagliardo-Nirenberg inequalities; reverse inequalities; slicing} \blfootnote{MSC 2020 classification: 46E35} \blfootnote{Acknowledgments.
 I thank \'Oscar Dom\'inguez for introducing me to affine inequalities and for his wonderful questions, which are at the heart of this article.
-It is largely the result of writing advice from Petru Mironescu, to whom I am indebted for taking the time to teach me how to do and write mathematics.}
+It is largely the result of writing advice from Petru Mironescu, to whom I am indebted for taking the time to teach me how to do and write mathematics.
+I am grateful to Antoine Detaille for his careful reading and for his ideas to improve the presentation.}